 Reduce Noise with Acoustic Aluminum Windows

-At St. Cloud Window, we have made high-performance acoustic windows and doors a cornerstone of our product catalogue.
+At St. Cloud Window, we have made high-performance acoustic windows and doors a cornerstone of our product catalog.
 We have been designing and fabricating superior-performing acoustic windows for more than 25 years.
-From that experience, we are able to produce products with STC ratings as high as 60 – approximately equivalent of 10” of solid concrete.
-More importantly, all of our products are laboratory-tested for certified acoustic performance so you can be prepared for any condition, function or application.
+From that experience, we are able to produce products with STC ratings as high as 60 – approximately equivalent to 10” of solid concrete.
+More importantly, all of our products are laboratory-tested for certified acoustic performance so you can be prepared for any condition, function, or application.

 So when your design calls for specific acoustic attenuation — be it hospitality, education, medical, residential or other — our experts can help you specify and detail the design components necessary to meet your most demanding STC/OITC performance requirements.